 - No equipment or process shall be used which creates noise, vibration, glare, fumes, odors, or electrical interference detectable from adjoining properties.

 Please contact the Cecil County Department of Land Use and Development Services at (410) 996-5220 with any questions that you may have related to zoning provisions that may apply to your home occupation business.

 Any new business in Cecil County should complete the following steps before its license is issued.

-- If sole proprietor, you can either apply for a “L” number from the local Department of Assessments and Taxation located on the 2nd Floor of the Cecil County District Court Building located at 170 East Main Street, Elkton, Maryland, or you can apply online (https://dat.maryland.gov).
+- If sole proprietor, you must register as such with the Maryland State Department of Assessments and Taxation.
+You can apply online (https://dat.maryland.gov).
 Click here for downloading instructions and forms required.
 If a sole proprietor, you do not require a Federal or Employer Identification Number from the IRS – you can use your Social Security Number.

 - Register your business and establish the legal entity with the Maryland Department of Assessments & Taxation (https://dat.maryland.gov; phone: (410) 767-1340).